JSSan97/ECS7016P-Assessment-3D/README.md

-# ECS7016P-Assessment-3D
+# Gnomes & Hunters
- Procedural Content Generatin (PCG) and Interactive Agents Demo.
-Currently there is no 'goal' in the game, but rather showcases a scenario for a procedurally generated dungeon and interaction between agents and the player.
+ Procedural Content Generatin (PCG) and Interactive Agents Demo as part of the ECS7016 technical Assessment.
+Currently there is no goal in the game.
+This demo showcases a scenario for a procedurally generated dungeon and interaction between agents and the player.

  Controls are as follows:
  - W - Move forward